Using Python

 Lastly, the environment being extended does not have to come from one of

-modules.
+the centrally-installed python modules.
 You could just as easily

 create a local virtual environment based on one of the Machine Learning

-.
+(ML) modules, e.g., tensorflow or pytorch.
 This means you would avoid

 having to install ML packages within your local area.
 Each of those ML

-modules is based on a python
+modules is based on a python module.
+For example, tensorflow/2.13.0-gpu

-is itself an extension of python/3.10.8-gpu
+is itself an extension of python/3.10.8-gpu.

 Installing your own Python packages (with conda)